kalinchernev/kalinchernev.github.io/content/post/think-apps-not-websites.md

 In order to implement this strategy for saving resources, one must know how to use the [Cache API][24] through a service worker.
 The API can also be accessed through the global `window` object as well, but working through a SW, we can "hook" into the events in the worker's life-cycle, i.e. we can validate cache when network connection toggles.

-### Creating a service&nbsp;worker
+### Creating a servic worker

-&gt; Rich offline experiences, periodic background syncs, push notifications — functionality that would normally require a native application — are coming to the web.
+> Rich offline experiences, periodic background syncs, push notifications — functionality that would normally require a native application — are coming to the web.
 Service workers provide the technical foundation that all these features rely on. — taken from "[Service Workers: an Introduction][25]"

 In basic terms, the service worker is a proxy layer between your stack (HTML+CSS+JS) and the network.
 The API of service workers boost the functionality of your otherwise normal web pages.